-You remember the exact moment you were playing that particular game, how it made you feel, what room in your house you were playing it in, maybe even what the weather outside was like.
+You remember the exact moment you were playing that particular game, how it made you feel, what room in your house you were playing it in, and maybe even what the weather outside was like.

 Whether we like it or not, music becomes ingrained in our minds, so we’d better like what we’re hearing, right?

 So what can you do to guarantee that players have a positive experience?
 There are several elements you need to consider when thinking of composing music for video games.

 Depending on the type of game, some might not be relevant.
 But as a composer, it is important to understand why they are necessary for success.

 So what makes good video game music?
 Let’s dive in!

 How To Make Music For Video Games – Fully Immersive Experience

 When putting together a soundtrack, whether that means compiling a tracklist of pre-recorded songs or composing brand-new pieces of music with physical instruments in a recording studio, you have to think of the overall experience for players.

 Consider how they will be playing it, how many screens they’ll play on, and whether they’ll be wearing headphones or not if the lights are on or off.
 Most people would play a horror survival-like game Alien: Isolation cloaked in darkness to get a feel for the first-person experience.

 In comparison, a building and simulation game like Planet Zoo might be better experienced in daylight to enhance productivity.